ziweileonhuang/reld-nco/README.md

-# Rethinking Light Decoder-based Solvers for Vehicle Routing Problems
+# Rethinking Light Decoder-based Solvers for Vehicle Routing Problems (ReLD)

 ## Paper
 The paper associated with this codebase can be found here [Rethinking Light Decoder-based Solvers for Vehicle Routing Problems][paper-link].

-## Code
-The code will be released soon.

 ## Reference
 If you find this codebase useful, please consider citing our paper as: